Shinetaku/DotNet-Core-SteelToe-Workshop/Session-02/Lab-07/README.md

 2. The column labeled 'Route' will offer a link to execute the app.
 Click the route for the 'fortune-teller-www' app.
 3. A new tab will be created, loading the FortuneTeller app web site
 ![alt text][fortuneTellerWebSite]
-4. The app is now using MySql as a service from SteelToe
+4. How easy was that?!
+The app is using the same MySql database but not more connection string.

 ___